xavier-rdo/my-tech-monitoring/README.md

     docker logs <containerId>
     ## End of reminder

-    ## Create a local `var/pgdata` folder (to host Postgres data on the host machine)
-    cd <PROJECT_ROOT_DIR>
-    mkdir -p var/pgdata

-    ## Change directory where the Postgres Dockerfile is:
-    cd docker/Postgres
-    ## Build the image:
-    docker build -t my-tech-monitoring-db .
     ## Start the database container as daemon:
     npm run start-db
     ## [Optional, for demo purposes only] Start the container once again in TTY mode in order to connect to the database through PSQL :